monashmicroimaging/podocytes/README.md

 * Currently, you must be connected to the internet to run the app.
 Pims relies on the Bioformats [loci_tools.jar](http://downloads.openmicroscopy.org/bio-formats/) and downloads this at program runtime.
+* The output directory location must not include any spaces in the path.
+Eg: `/Documents/path/to/output/` is fine, but `Documents/folder with spaces/to/output/` is not.

 ## For developers
 ### Setup development environment